Feast (2005 film)

 Feast is a result of the amateur filmmaking documentary series and contest Project Greenlight's third season.
 The winning team was composed of writers Dunstan and Melton and director Gulager.
 The executive producers were Ben Affleck, Matt Damon, Chris Moore (through their LivePlanet production company), Wes Craven and the Maloof family.

-The film had a limited release in the United States on September 22, 2006, and premiered at the Chicago International Film Festival on April 14, 2005.
+The film had a limited release in the United States on September 22, 2006, and premiered at the Chicago International Film Festival on October 14, 2005.
 Upon its release, it received generally mixed to negative reviews from critics, while some highly praised the cast performances as well as the story's humor.
-It grossed only $658 thousand against a production budget of $3 million.
+It grossed only $658,000 against a production budget of $3 million.

 Plot

-As people are enjoying drinks in a bar, a man covered in blood—identified onscreen as "Hero" (Eric Dane)—enters through the door and warns them all of impending danger.
+As people are enjoying drinks in a Nevada-located bar, a man covered in blood—identified onscreen as "Hero"—enters through the door and warns them all of impending danger.
 No one heeds his warning, so he shows the bar patrons the head of a repulsive creature to make them take him seriously.
 He is soon pulled through a window and decapitated by one of the monsters.
-After the carnage, a woman—"Heroine" (Navi Rawat)—bursts through the door and reveals herself to be the recently deceased man's wife.
+After the carnage, a woman—"Heroine"—bursts through the door and reveals herself to be the recently deceased man's wife.
 After a brief sentimental moment between the wife and her late husband, the bar patrons begin boarding up the windows in the bar.
 Despite their efforts, a young monster bursts through an uncovered window and begins attacking.
-As a monster outside bursts its hand through "Vet" (Anthony "Treach" Criss), "Edgy Cat" (Jason Mewes) has his face torn off and is accidentally shot dead, and the little monster cuts off the leg of one of the women — "Harley Mom" (Diane Ayala Goldner)—who is initially assumed to have died from massive blood loss.
+As a monster outside bursts its hand through "Vet", "Edgy Cat" has his face torn off and is accidentally shot dead, and the little monster cuts off the leg of one of the women — "Harley Mom" — who is initially assumed to have died from massive blood loss.